 Up to 1,200 dwellings, a primary school, neighbourhood centre, public open space and green space; sustainable drainage feature including ponds

 The application can be viewed at the Council's website, under reference 19/00700/OUT or by following this link.
 There are no plans at present for a public exhibition.

-You can make comments on the application which have to be in writing, by a number of different methods; directly through the Council’s website, by e-mail to firstname.lastname@example.org or in writing to the Planning department at the council offices at:
+You can make comments on the revised application later in 2022.
+Comments have to be in writing, directly through the Council’s website, by e-mail to email@example.com or in writing to the Planning department at the council offices at:

 Planning and Regeneration